 Well, after backpacking through Europe in December and January with nothing but a backpack, we learned that yes, it IS possible – and you can absolutely pack all your winter clothes in a carry on!
 (Psst: read all of the posts we’ve written about visiting Europe in the winter.)

 - Two pairs of pants.
 We both bring our favorite pair of travel jeans.
-I brings a pair of warm leggings, and Jeremy brings a pair of chinos to spice things up.
+Then I bring a pair of warm, fleece-lined leggings, and Jeremy brings a pair of chinos to spice things up.

 - 2-3 Collared Shirts.
 These get layered under the sweaters for a variety of spiffy sweater/collared shirt looks.
-I dress mine up with statement necklaces and Jeremy dresses his up with scarves and a well groomed ginger beard.
+I dress mine up with statement necklaces and Jeremy dresses his up with scarves and a well-groomed ginger beard.
 You’d hardly even know we were backpackers! ...
-Except for the fact that we’re carrying backpacks.
+Except for the fact that we’re usually carrying backpacks.
 And sleeping in hostels.
 Still, though.

 - 1-2 T-Shirts.
 These get layered underneath our other clothing as needed and worn to bed.
 I also bring a cardigan so that I can mix things up from the whole sweater/collared shirt situation on those warm, balmy 40 degree days.
 My favorite t-shirts to wear in cold weather are made of hemp, which is naturally insulating and anti-bacterial, just like wool.